ls1intum/Artemis/docs/user/exercises/programming-exercise-setup.rst

 Features
 ^^^^^^^^
+Artemis and its version control and continuous integration infrastructure is independent of the programming language and thus supports teaching and learning with any programming language that can be compiled and tested on the command line.
+Instructors have a lot of freedom in defining the environment (e.g. using build agents and Docker images) in which student code is executed and tested.
+To simplify the setup of programming exercises, Artemis supports several ``templates`` that show how the setup works.
+Instructors can still use those templates to generate programming exercises and then adapt and customize the settings in the repositories and build plans.

-- The support for a specific programming language depends on the used ``Continuous Integration`` system.
+- The support for a specific programming language ``templates`` depends on the used ``continuous integration`` system.
 The table below gives an overview:

   +----------------------+--------+---------+
   | Programming Language | Bamboo | Jenkins |